 - Delivering high quality walking and cycling infrastructure as part of the proposed Box Hill to Hawthorn trail.

 - Ensuring the station and precinct enhances the leafy green environment and sensitively responds to the architecture of Surrey Hills.

 - Linking the new station with the shops and businesses along Union Road.

 More information about the level crossing removal at Union Road is available on the LXRP website.

-For more information contact Clare Davey, Senior Coordinator Transport Advocacy, at [email protected]
+For more information, you can contact Clare Davey, Senior Coordinator Major Project Interface, at [email protected]